The Best of the Two Worlds: Harmonizing Semantic and Hash IDs for Sequential Recommendation: Experiment

 In this section, we evaluate the performance of our model across different item popularity groups on three public datasets.
-As shown in Table~\ref{tab:overall_performance}, \name~achieves substantial improvements over state-of-the-art baselines, with relative gains ranging from $1.29\%$ to $11.88\%$ across multiple evaluation metrics.
-We provide a more detailed analysis below.
+As shown in \textbf{Table}~\ref{tab:overall_performance}, \name~achieves substantial improvements over state-of-the-art baselines, with relative gains ranging from $1.29\%$ to $11.88\%$ across multiple evaluation metrics.